henley-regatta/adventofcode2020/README.md

   * `day1part1.go` - a crack at it in go.
 Relies on numbers being in `day1_input.txt`
   * `day1part2.go` - trivially extend part1 to answer the 2nd part of the question
   * `day2part1.go` - An exercise in text parsing more than coding.
 Needs profiling to work out whether it's the parsing or the evaluating that's so slow.
 Relies on data being in `day2_input.txt`
+  * `day3part2.go` - Only solved the total problem in Go today.
+Spent a long time fighting the difference between a string, a byte array, a rune, and how to compare them.
+Learned a lot but not sure I was impressed with what I learned.

 ...Every solution I write looks like early-90's imperative code because guess when I learnt how to program.
 Objects are _new fangled_ things to me.